-Upgrade RStudio Workbench
+Upgrade RStudio Workbench#

 If you perform an upgrade of RStudio Workbench, and an existing version of the server is currently running, then the upgrade process will also ensure that active sessions are immediately migrated to the new version.

 This includes the following behavior: